zaqks/1/README.md

 the visit is 1hour long

-we choose the less working agent we choose the closest agent
+we choose the less working agent we choose the closest agent relative to the property